joedolson/access-monitor/readme.txt

 * Add CTA to contact me about how to fix issues.
 * [Note:] Issues data: will be adding content field

+= 1.1.0 =

+* Feature: Reject publication of posts if they don't meet configured accessibility requirements
+*

 = 1.0.4 =

 * Simpler CSS on front-end.